mCornish/tdom-website/README.md

-# tdom-website
+# The Dawn of Man Website
-Website for The Dawn of Man
+This is a simple static website.
+Currently, the most advanced part of the codebase is the Javascript which enables smooth scrolling for anchor links.
+There are also CSS animations, but their implementation might be less than ideal.